gpeterson406/GreenwoodBanner_Book/_book/01-preface.md

 calls it "CSV (Comma Delimited)", which basically strips off some of the junk that Excel adds to the necessary information in the file.
 Excel will tell you that this is a bad idea, but it actually creates a more stable archival format and one that R can use directly^[There are ways to read ".xls" and ".xlsx" files directly into R but to handle multiple sheets they are more complicated and not as stable across operating systems as the simpler version we recommend.].

 With data set converted to a CSV file, we need to read the data set into R. There are two ways to do this, either using the point-and-click GUI in RStudio (click the "Import Data Set" button in the upper right "Environment" panel as indicated in Figure \@ref(fig:Figure2)) or modifying the

 ``read.csv`` function to find the file of interest.
-To practice this, you can download an Excel (.xls) file from http://www.math.montana.edu/courses/s217/documents/treadmill.xls
+To practice this, you can download an Excel (.xls) file from http://www.math.montana.edu/courses/s217/documents/treadmill.xls 31 males that volunteered for a study on methods for measuring fitness [@Westfall1993].
-31 males that volunteered for a study on methods for measuring fitness(Westfall and Young, 1993).
 In the spreadsheet, you will find a data set that starts and ends with the following information (only results for Subjects 1, 2, 30, and 31 shown here):